Home on the Range (2004 film): Plot

 The cows continue their search in the hopes of capturing Slim before Buck, until they lose Buck's trail during a flash flood and have a falling out, with Mrs. Calloway believing Maggie only wants revenge and Patch of Heaven would be better off without her.
 Along the way, the cows are joined by a peg-legged jackrabbit named Lucky Jack, who also lost his home, an old mine, to Slim.
 The cows decide to follow him, with Mrs. Calloway and Maggie making a deal that after the farm is saved, they will go their separate ways.
 With Lucky Jack's help, the cows discover Slim converted the mine into his hideout and stole cattle from his former patrons to render them unable to support their land.
 When the subsequent auctions occur, he then disguises himself as respectable businessman "Yancy O'Dell" to buy their land using the money he makes from selling off the stolen cattle.

 The cows and Jack capture Slim, and rush back to Patch of Heaven, with the Willies and Rico in pursuit.
 Learning Rico works for Slim, a devastated Buck helps the cows fight him, setting the stolen cattle free in the process.
 Slim escapes and dons his disguise to buy Patch of Heaven, but the cows catch up to him and join forces with Buck, Jack, and the rest of Patch of Heaven's farm animals to defeat and expose him.
 As Sam arrests Slim, Pearl uses the reward money to save her farm.

-At first, Mrs. Calloway (who had come to like Maggie) and Grace are sad that Maggie had seemingly left, but their spirits are lifted when they see that Maggie decided to stay.
-The three cows, along with Barry, Bob, and Junior, celebrate with a square dance as Lucky Jack and Jeb the goat finish recounting the story.
-It is then revealed that Mrs. Calloway, Grace, and the rest of the farm animals won prizes as show livestock in the State Fair.
+At first, Mrs. Calloway, who had come to like Maggie, and Grace are sad that Maggie had seemingly left, but their spirits are lifted when they see that Maggie decided to stay.
+Maggie, Mrs. Calloway, Grace, and the rest of the farm animals then won prizes as show livestock in the State Fair.
+The three cows, along with Barry, Bob, and Junior, celebrate with a square dance.